mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 > **Note** In-Place upgrades with the Leapp utility are not supported with Rocky Linux.

-Greenplum Database includes the `upgrade_check.py` which helps you identify and address the main challenges associated with an in-place upgrade from EL 7 to 8.
+Greenplum Database includes the `upgrade_check.py` utility which helps you identify and address the main challenges associated with an in-place upgrade from EL 7 to 8 caused by the `glibc` GNU C library changes.

 The overall process of this upgrade method consists of: